-We estimate that the net proceeds from our issuance and sale of 4,550,000 Units in this offering will be approximately \$22.6 million, based on an assumed initial public offering price of \$5.50 per Unit, the midpoint of the price range listed on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from our issuance and sale of 5,000,000 Units in this offering will be approximately \$22.6 million, based on an initial public offering price of \$5.00 per Unit, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 If the underwriters exercise their option in full, we estimate that the net proceeds from this offering will be approximately \$26.1 million.